Disabled Facilities Grants

 Depending on the total value of the works required, repayable grant conditions may be applied upon completion of the adaptation work for owner-occupier properties.

-More information regarding the Disabled Facilities Grant provision within Southend, including more detailed information relating to eligibility, eligible works and financial information can be found in our DFG General Guidance download.
+More information regarding Disabled Facilities Grants in Southend can be found in our DFG General Guidance document.

 What Shall I Do Next?

-A simple guide to the Disabled Facilities Grant process is also available to view at GOV.UK.
+A simple guide to the grant process is also available to view at GOV.UK.